General Q & A

 A. If your device is lost or stolen, please immediately contact your mobile device carrier.
 You will want to monitor your accounts via Internet Banking if you suspect fraud may occur.
 If fraud does occur, call PVB immediately at 816-858-5400.

-Q. Is Internet Bill Pay available through Mobile Money?
+Q. Is Internet Bill Pay available through Mobile Banking?

-A. Bill Pay is available through Mobile Money if you have enrolled within Internet Banking.
+A. Bill Pay is available through Mobile Banking if you have enrolled within Internet Banking.

 >>How to use Bill Pay on a mobile device